 Anxiety: A Common Disorder (You are Not Alone!)

 Whatever form your anxiety takes, it is important to know that you are not alone!
-Anxiety disorders are the most common type of mental health disorder in America, affecting 1 in 5 adults.
+Anxiety disorders are the most common type of mental health disorder in America, affecting 1 in 5 adults and 1 in 16 individuals worldwide.
 And, while it may be helpful to realize that you are not alone, we know that living life filled with pervasive anxiety is not a quality of life that anyone desires.

 Well-Researched, Effective Techniques for Anxiety